thatvirdiguy/thatvirdiguy.github.io/_posts/2022-03-27-hack-the-box:-poison.md

 ```

-A second look at the file told me that it is, perhaps, "charix", and not "Charlie".
+A second look at the file suggested that it is, perhaps, "charix", and not "Charlie".

 ```
 ┌──(thatvirdiguy㉿kali)-[~]